-Addax arbitration (in relation to the purchase of Talisman Energy (UK) Limited)
+Addax arbitration in relation to the purchase of Talisman Energy (UK) Limited (TSEUK)

-On July 13, 2015, Addax Petroleum UK Limited ("Addax") and Sinopec International Petroleum Exploration and Production Corporation ("Sinopec") filed a "Notice of Arbitration" against Talisman Energy Inc. (now known as "ROGCI") and Talisman Colombia Holdco Limited ("TCHL") in connection with the purchase of 49% shares of TSEUK (now known as "RSRUK").
-ROGCI and TCHL filed their response to the Notice of Arbitration on October 1, 2015.
+On July 13, 2015, Addax Petroleum UK Limited ("Addax") and Sinopec International Petroleum Exploration and Production Corporation ("Sinopec") filed a "Notice of Arbitration" against Talisman Energy Inc. (now known as "ROGCI") and Talisman Colombia Holdco Limited ("TCHL") in connection with the purchase of 49% of the shares of TSEUK (now known as "RSRUK", see Note 12).
+ROGCI and TCHL filed their response to the Notice of Arbitration on October 1.
 On May 25, 2016, Addax and Sinopec filed the Statement of Claim, in which they seek, in the event that their claims were confirmed in their entirety, repayment of their initial investment in RSRUK, which was executed in 2012 through the purchase of 49% of RSRUK from TCHL, a wholly-owned subsidiary of ROGCI, together with any additional investment, past or future, in such company, and further for any loss of opportunity, and which they estimate in a total approximate amount of \$5,500 million.
-The Arbitral Tribunal has decided, among other procedural matters, the bifurcation of the proceedings: the hearing on liability issues will take place from January 29 to February 20, 2018, and, if necessary, the hearing on the assessment of any damages will take place later at an as yet unspecified date - we estimate this would be early 2019.
-The Company maintains its opinion that the claims included in the Statement of Claim are without merit.
+The court of arbitration has decided, among other procedural matters, to split the proceedings into two phases: the hearing on liability issues which took place from January 29 to February 20, 2018, and, if necessary, the hearing on the assessment of any damages will take place later, at an as yet unspecified date - it is estimated that this would be early 2019.
+Repsol maintains its opinion that the claims included in the Statement of Claim are without merit.